Jateq/all-in/README.md

 Any help would be appreciated

 So I'm left with:
-- refresh func for todo plan
+- refresh func for todo plan | finish controllers/vaults.go/204
 - return vault day plan by commitID, "day" in json
 - return user info
 - store commit infos for calendar
 - cookies?